-In reality, WordPress is promoting online development rather than killing it.

-While some developers may despise or dislike WordPress, we think it's one of the most stable platforms available.
-You'll always need experienced web developers for something complicated, which you can't fix or develop yourself.
-So actually WordPress is creating more web development, not killing it.
+Contrary to popular belief, WordPress is actually promoting online development rather than killing it.
+While some developers may be skeptical of the platform, it is one of the most reliable and stable systems available.
+Experienced web developers are still needed for complex tasks that cannot be done by yourself.
+Therefore, WordPress is actually creating more opportunities for web development, not taking them away.

-While there are developers who may hate or dislike the WordPress system, I can guarantee that it is one of the most stable platforms on the market.
-By using stock photos and a familiar WordPress theme, you should be able to create an excellent site in 1 or 2 days.
-David is a curious web designer who frequently shares his tips and tricks on CollectiveRay.
-When you don't blog about web design, something you've been doing for the past 12 years, you're usually dreaming of your next big thing.
+Despite the fact that some developers may not be fond of the WordPress system, it is still one of the most dependable platforms on the market.
+With the help of stock photos and a familiar WordPress theme, you can create an impressive website in a matter of days.
+David is a passionate web designer who often shares his tips and tricks on CollectiveRay.
+When he's not blogging about web design, he's usually dreaming up his next big project.

 WordPress recently celebrated its 17th birthday, proving that content management systems are here to stay.
 It already has thousands of templates and extensions that can be used by those with limited technical knowledge.
 If you don't like WordPress, there are other frameworks such as Drupal, Joomla, and Shopify that you can try out.
 Even though some may view WordPress as the downfall of the internet, it doesn't change the fact that the web has changed drastically over time.